 In 2000, construction began on a memorial complex.
 This was intended to house an education centre, Rondon's personal collection of papers and artefacts - and a mausoleum allowing his body to be repatriated to the region.
 It was also to provide a centre for tourism related activities providing jobs and development to benefit the local community.

 The metal skeleton was erected (at a cost of one million reais) - but then construction was stopped without explanation.
 The incomplete skeleton has remained abandoned for the last decade.
 Instead of the planned monument one of Brazil's (and the region's) great heroes, it has become monument to government incompetence, broken promises and corruption.
-In early 2013, it seemed that things would finally get back on track when the the state governor, Silval Barbosa, promised to restart construction and to have the complex complete in time for the 2014 Football World Cup (playing games in nearby Cuiabá) - but this also didn’t occur.
+In early 2013, it seemed that things would finally get back on track when the the state governor, Silval Barbosa, promised to restart construction and to have the complex complete in time for the 2014 Football World Cup (due to to games being played in nearby Cuiabá) - but this also didn’t occur.
 Some construction was restarted in January 2015, but as at June 2015 only about 3% of the work had been completed.
 Notably, the now-former state governor has been arrested for corruption along with his wife, accused separately of diverting money from social assistance programs.
 Roseli Barbosa was reputedly responsible for a now-infamous state-funded tourism training package that openly insulted Barão de Melgaço and other small towns in the state.

 Rondon Memorial in Mimoso